mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 #### Steps for 4a

 - The user opens a table that contains columns with a foreign key constraint applied.
   - The column contains the referenced values for each cell.
+Five fields are displayed.
-The first five fields are displayed.
+    - The displayed fields from the reference table are prioritized applying the following criteria:
+      - They have unique values, meaning that either a primary key, foreign key or unique constraint are applied to the column.
+      - They have a text data type.
+    - If the user wants to show specific fields, these can be selected in the referenced table options under the 'Table Preferences' option.

 - The displayed fields are presented as concatenated values.
-Visual contrast is created between the field name and its corresponding value to be easier to read.
+Visual contrast is created between the field name and its corresponding value so that it is easier to read.
 - When clicked, the field displays the [record selector](#record-selector) component containing a pre-filtered list.
 A single matching item is displayed.

 ### Scenario 4b: The option for record preview is disabled